Aerial-Intelligence-and-Robotics-Lab/.github/profile/README.md

 ## About

-The **Aerial Intelligence and Robotics Lab (AIR Lab)** is dedicated to advancing the science and engineering of intelligent aerial robotic systems through interdisciplinary research in robotics, artificial intelligence, and autonomous systems.
+The **Aerial Intelligence & Robotics Laboratory (NJU AIR Lab)** at **Nanjing University** conducts interdisciplinary research in robotics, artificial intelligence, and autonomous systems, with a focus on developing intelligent aerial robotic platforms for complex real-world environments.

-Our research focuses on developing aerial robots capable of perceiving, reasoning, planning, and acting autonomously in complex and dynamic environments.
-We investigate fundamental theories and practical technologies spanning aerial robot design, autonomous navigation, robot perception, motion planning, optimal control, robot learning, and multi-robot systems.
+Our research explores the foundations and applications of aerial intelligence, including aerial robot design, autonomous navigation, robot perception, motion planning, optimal control, robot learning, and multi-agent systems.
+We aim to develop robots capable of perceiving, reasoning, planning, and acting autonomously.

-By integrating algorithmic innovation with system-level engineering, AIR Lab bridges the gap between fundamental research and real-world deployment, enabling reliable, scalable, and intelligent robotic systems for future aerial applications.
+By combining theoretical advances with system-level engineering, NJU AIR Lab bridges the gap between algorithms and real-world deployment, creating reliable, scalable, and intelligent aerial robotic systems for future applications.

 ---